MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/teams-in-hc.md

 ### Streamline approvals with the Approvals app

-Use [Approvals](https://support.microsoft.com/office/what-is-approvals-a9a01c95-e0bf-4d20-9ada-f7be3fc283d3) to streamline all of your requests and processes with your team.
+Use [Approvals](https://support.microsoft.com/office/what-is-approvals-a9a01c95-e0bf-4d20-9ada-f7be3fc283d3) to streamline all your requests and processes with your team.
 Create, manage, and share approvals directly from your hub for teamwork.
 Start an approval flow from the same place you send a chat, in a channel conversation, or from the Approvals app itself.
 Just select an approval type, add details, attach files, and choose approvers.
 Once submitted, approvers are notified and can review and act on the request.

 You can allow the Approvals app for your organization and add it to your teams.
 To learn more, see [Manage the Approvals app](/microsoftteams/approval-admin?bc=/microsoft-365/frontline/breadcrumb/toc.json&toc=/microsoft-365/frontline/toc.json).

-### Create, manage, and share schedules with the Shifts app and Frontline Worker integration
+### Create, manage, and share schedules with the Shifts app

 Teams integrates with the Shifts app and Frontline Worker, which can be used to coordinate shift staffing features and more.
-For example, in Shifts, Nurse managers can set up and coordinate schedules for their staff, and nurses can check schedules and swap shifts.
+For example, in Shifts, nurse managers can set up and coordinate schedules for their staff, and nurses can check schedules and swap shifts.

 To learn more, see [Manage the Shifts app for your organization in Microsoft Teams](/microsoftteams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams?bc=/microsoft-365/frontline/breadcrumb/toc.json&toc=/microsoft-365/frontline/toc.json).